Loading...

 How to consume egg curry, english indian bhakri bread without glucose spikes

-Add healthy fats such as avocado slices or a handful of nuts to your meal.
-They can help slow the absorption of carbohydrates.
+Add a small amount of healthy fats, such as avocado or nuts, to your meal.
+Healthy fats can help slow digestion and the release of glucose into the bloodstream.

 Stay Hydrated